 For many years, Romania has been a hotspot for Halloween enthusiasts who admire the gothic architecture that dominates the buildings of Transylvania, in particular.
 Thanks to the macabre novel of Bram Stoker, Bran Castle has become entirely associated with bloodsucking vampires that wander about at night.
 He was responsible for bringing the legendary Dracula into creation, making this ghostly castle his home.

 Locals have come to believe that the majestic castle still has vampires haunting it.
-Interestingly, such superstitions worked in favour of the castle, drawing the attention of the daring souls instead of warding people off.
+Interestingly, such superstitions favoured the castle, drawing the attention of the daring souls instead of warding people off.
 As a result, it became a top tourist destination in Romania over the years.

 The ancient castle dates back to the 14th century, and it was brought up from the grounds for the sole purpose of protecting Transylvania.
-It is one of Transylvania’s most prominent national monuments and one of the most treasured indeed.
-It serves as a private museum, with plenty of artefacts and art displayed within its walls.
+It is one of Transylvania’s most prominent national monuments and one of the most treasured.
+It is a private museum, with plenty of artefacts and art displayed within its walls.
 It also houses tons of costumes and weapons from an era long gone.
-The impressive fortress will surely enchant you with its magic, especially during the spooky season.
+The impressive fortress will enchant you with magic, especially during the spooky season.

 2. Walk Through the Old Town of Bucharest